-If you are spending an extra day on the mountain, you will camp for two nights here.
+A short but steep climb up grassy slopes offers superb views of this wilderness area.
+The vegetation zone ends shortly before you reach your next camp at Mawenzi Tarn spectacularly situated beneath the towering spires of Mawenzi.
+Spend the afternoon acclimatizing and exploring the area If you are spending an extra day on the mountain, you will camp for two nights here.
 You can hike up and around Mawenzi for your acclimatization hike.

-After breakfast, A steady descent takes us down through moorland to Mandara Hut (2700m / 8858 ft), the first stopping place at the Marangu route.
+After breakfast, a steady descent takes us down through moorland to Mandara Hut (2700m / 8858 ft), the first stopping place at the Marangu route.
 Continue descending through lovely lush forest on a good path to the National Park gate at Marangu (1830 m / 6004 ft).
 At lower elevations, it can be wet and muddy.
 Gaiters and trekking poles will help.
 Shorts and t-shirts will probably be plenty to wear (keep rain gear and warmer clothing handy).

-A vehicle will meet you at Marangu village to drive you back to the Babylon Lodge in Marangu.
+A vehicle will meet you at Marangu gate to drive you back to the Babylon Lodge in Marangu.
 At Babylon Lodge you will have hot water showers and thereafter it will be time to celebrate with your guides and porters.
 Kilimanjaro beer for those who drink and barbecue will be a good way to celebrate your success of being to the highest point in Africa!
 The guides will also sing for you and the jovial mood of the evening will make your trip worth remembering!